 Ingesting Cannabis vs. Smoking It

 There are several variables that can affect how long the effects will take to wear off after eating an edible.
-You only need a little bit of edibles in your system at first because it is easy to consume too much when you eat or drink marijuana infusions.
+You only need a few edibles in your system at first because it is easy to consume too much when you eat or drink marijuana infusions.

 The cannabis plant contains many chemicals with pharmacological effects, including cannabinoids.
 THC is the cannabinoid responsible for producing cannabis’s psychoactive effect.